mmikowski/powercss/README.md

 Here the **metasheet** level value, 'green', will "win" and the CSS processor will use that instead of any **global**, or **builtin** value.
 In other words, the resulting CSS will read `background:green`.
 And so on.
-If at the end of this scope chain value is undefined, a blank string will be used and a warning logged to the console.
+If the value is still undefined at the end of this scope chain, a blank string will be used and a warning logged to the console.

 An astute reader will notice that a **vsheet** can be used across many **metasheets**.
-This is a very powerful feature, but it is important to keep that in mind when setting **vsheet** mixin maps.
+This is a very powerful feature, but it is important to keep in mind when setting **vsheet** mixin maps.

 ### Literal values
 Literal values are just that: a string you want to use as-is.
 Simply wrap any